Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-01.md

 To get started you will work on one of the React + Redux tutorials.
 There are three to choose from.
 You may have done one of these in the previous class, choose a different tutorial to complete for this assignment.

-**Why are covering redux again?** Redux is a complicated library.
+**Why are we covering redux again?** Redux is a complicated library.
 It has a lot of potential.
 Using it once is not enough to really get a handle on what it is doing and where and why you would use it.
 Doing another Redux tutorial will help you internalize redux and really own the concepts!

 <!-- > -->